History of the Common Ground Alliance

 The USDOT’s Pipeline and Hazardous Materials Safety Administration (PHMSA) convened a meeting of stakeholders from underground utility safety and damage prevention industries.
 Each major stakeholder group designated representatives to participate in the study.

-In all, 162 individuals participated in the study, representing stakeholders from across the nation including oil and gas transmission and distribution, telecommunications, railroads, utilities, electric, water, sewer, cable TV, one call centers, excavators, locators, design engineers, regulators, and government entities at federal, state, and local levels.
+In all, 162 individuals participated in the study, representing stakeholders from across the nation including oil and gas transmission and distribution, telecommunications, railroads, utilities, electric, water, sewer, cable TV, 811 centers, excavators, locators, design engineers, regulators, and government entities at federal, state, and local levels.

 One of the most controversial elements of the process for determining a “best practice” was the use of the consensus process.
 For a practice to become a “best practice,” all stakeholder groups had to agree that they could live with the practice; if one group disagreed, the practice would not become a “best practice.”
 To this day, consensus is used by CGA committees and in identifying “best practices.”